 - 1. Log in to Jamf Pro. - 2.
 Click Computers at the top of the page. - 3.
 Click Smart Computer Groups. - 4.
 Click the smart computer group you created in the "Creating a Smart Group of Computers that are FileVault Encrypted" section, and then click View. - 5.
-Click the computer you want to view the recovery key for, and then click the Management tab. - 6.
-Select FileVault 2 in the list of categories, and then click Get Recovery Key. - If the recovery key is an "Individual" recovery key, it is displayed in Jamf Pro. - If the recovery key is an "Institutional" recovery key, click Download to download it. - If the recovery key is an "Individual and Institutional" recovery key, the individual recovery key is displayed in Jamf Pro.
+Click the computer you want to view the recovery key for, and then click the Inventory tab. - 6.
+Select Disk Encryption in the list of categories, and then click Show Key. - If the recovery key is a "Personal" (also known as "Individual") recovery key, it is displayed in Jamf Pro. - If the recovery key is an "Institutional" recovery key, click Download to download it. - If the recovery key is a "Personal and Institutional" recovery key, the personal recovery key is displayed in Jamf Pro.
 To download the institutional recovery key, click Download.

-Note: When a user views the FileVault Recovery Key, it logs their the username and the date and time viewed in the "Viewed FileVault Encryption Key".
+Note: When a user views the FileVault Recovery Key, it logs their username and the date and time viewed in the "Viewed FileVault Encryption Key".